Will Blockchain address the existing issues of KYC?

 Blockchain is an immutable distributed ledger that is shared on a public network.
 Participants in the network can interact with the blockchain with the help of a cryptographic key combination.

 Introducing Blockchain in the KYC process has been met with a mixed response, with many voicing the concerns of whether blockchain is capable enough to address the issues of KYC.
-However, with the robustness of a decentralised system and immutable features, Blockchain is sure to improve KYC as evident from the interest of technology giants such as IBM in the project.
+However, with the robustness of a decentralized system and immutable features, Blockchain is sure to improve KYC as evident from the interest of technology giants such as IBM in the project.

 Although the Blockchain in KYC is often associated with the banking sector, the scope of the application is not limited to banks alone.
 Blockchain KYC has a wide range of application, including in ICO launches, to verify the identity of buyers.
 Establishing identity has become one of the most important part of ensuring security.